jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.18.7
+- fixed blank video thumbnails by extracting preview frames with Coil and disabling hardware bitmaps

 ### 0.18.6
 - removed custom MIME hint for videos to let `coil-video` pick the correct decoder
 - kept MIME parameters active only for still images to preserve format accuracy